Driven to failure: the demise of Eggesford Estate

 The Demise of Eggesford House

-In and around the Eggesford estate there had been sadness, possibly anger, that Lord Portsmouth’s had preferred his other estates over Eggesford but he was still treated with great respect. and deference.
-Then in 1912 he put Eggesford up for sale.
+In and around the Eggesford estate, there had been sadness, possibly anger, that Lord Portsmouth had preferred his other estates over Eggesford, but he was still treated with great respect and deference.
+Then, in 1912, he did the unthinkable: he put Eggesford up for sale.
 For the first time some newspapers printed what, for many years, had been unsaid:

 The late Lord Portsmouth resided at Eggesford during two-thirds of the year, but his son has never cared for the place.